ThomasLastName/labs_680/README.md

 # MATH 680 LABS
 This is some code that I wrote for the python labs of the class MATH 680 at Texas A&amp;M University.
 The labs (by means of this code) demonstrate concrete applications of the concepts presented in lecture, and present several optional exercises for students who want to go the extra mile.
-I wrote these as the teaching assistant for the course in spring 2024, typically building on top of the codebase that accompanies the course: [https://github.com/foucart/Mathematical_Pictures_at_a_Data_Science_Exhibition](https://github.com/foucart/Mathematical_Pictures_at_a_Data_Science_Exhibition).
+I wrote these as the teaching assistant for the course in spring 2024, typically building on top of the codebase that accompanies the text: [https://github.com/foucart/Mathematical_Pictures_at_a_Data_Science_Exhibition](https://github.com/foucart/Mathematical_Pictures_at_a_Data_Science_Exhibition).

 ---